Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ### Manually import dashboard

-> __NOTE: If you used the [Azure Developer CLI (azd) method](/azure_jumpstart_ag/contoso_supermarket/deployment/#deployment-via-azure-developer-cli) to deploy the Contoso Supermarket scenario, you may skip this section as the dashboard is automatically imported for you during the automated deployment.__
+> **Note:** If you used the [Azure Developer CLI (azd) method](/azure_jumpstart_ag/contoso_supermarket/deployment/#deployment-via-azure-developer-cli) to deploy the Contoso Supermarket scenario, you may skip this section as the dashboard is automatically imported for you during the automated deployment.

 To view the Freezer Monitoring dashboard you will first need to import it into ADX.